lestrrat-go/jwx/README.md

 Because I was writing the server side (and the client side for testing), I needed the *entire* JOSE toolset to properly implement my server, **and** they needed to be *flexible* enough to fulfill the entire spec that I was writing.

 So here's go-jwx.
 This library is extensible, customizable, and hopefully well organized to the point that it is easy for you to slice and dice it.

-As of this writing (Nov 2015), it's still lacking a few of the algorithms for JWE that are described in JWA (which I believe to be less frequently used), but in general you should be able to do pretty much everything allowed in the specifications.

 ## Notes for users of pre-1.0.0 release